SouSand/Brawl-Box-Sim-Batch/README.md

 # How to use the box Simulator

-Well, at the package you, you will see some files like BrawlBoxSimulatorRunner.bat (Who is the game) and Some other stuff, but, run the BrawlBoxSimInstaller.exe who will install the game for ayou.
+Well, at the package you, you will see some files like BrawlBoxSimulatorRunner.bat (Who is the game) and Some other stuff, but, run the BrawlBoxSimInstaller.exe who will install the game for you.

 The game may let some cache after use.